Search Subscribe

 Sign up for our free newsletter and get more of Development Asia delivered to your inbox.

-Prior to joining ADB, Francesco worked for about 10 years as a researcher focusing on the impact of environmental contamination on natural ecosystems and wildlife.
+Prior to joining ADB, Francesco Ricciardi worked for about 10 years as a researcher focusing on the impact of environmental contamination on natural ecosystems and wildlife.
 After leaving academia, he worked as an environment and ecology consultant in several projects around Asia, including renewable energy plants, large coastal infrastructures, and natural resources development and protection.
 He is a passionate underwater and wildlife photographer.
 Some of his photos have been published in international magazines and papers.

 Studying the prominent implications of banning legal wildlife trade can help design effective policies for mitigating the spread of zoonotic disease.